The Josefson--Nissenzweig theorem and filters on $\omega$: General Tychonoff spaces with the JNP and the BJNP

-Theorems \ref{theorem:tychonoff_x_bjnp} and \ref{theorem:tychonoff_x_jnp} can be used to obtain sufficient conditions implying that for a given space $X$ the spaces $C_p(X)$ and $C_p^*(X)$ contain complemented copies of the space $(c_0)_p$, and that for a given compact space $K$ the space $C(K)$ does not have the Grothendieck property.
-We will need here two results: 1) if $X$ is an infinite space, then the space $C_p(X)$ (resp. $C_p^*(X)$) contains a complemented copy of $(c_0)_p$ if and only if $X$ has the JNP (resp. the BJNP) (see \cite[Theorem 1]{BKS1} and \cite[Theorem 4.4]{KMSZ}), and 2) if $K$ is an infinite compact space, then the space $C(K)$ does not have the $\ell_1$-Grothendieck property if and only if $K$ has the JNP (see \cite[Theorem 6.7]{KSZ}).
-Recall that the $\ell_1$-Grothendieck property is a natural weakening of the Grothendieck property, which can be described as follows: for a compact space $K$, the space $C(K)$ has \textit{the $\ell_1$-Grothendieck property} if, for every sequence $\seqn{\mu_n}$ of finitely supported Radon measures on $K$ such that $\mu_n(f)\to 0$ for every $f\in C(K)$, we also have $\mu_n(B)\to0$ for every Borel subset $B\sub K$.
-Obviously, the lack of the $\ell_1$-Grothendieck property implies the lack of the Grothendieck property, but the converse is false (see \cite[Section 7]{KSZ}).
+Theorem \ref{theorem:tychonoff_x_bjnp}, its counterpart for the JNP (which can be justified in a similar way), and their consequences described above can be used to obtain sufficient conditions implying that for a given space $X$ the spaces $C_p(X)$ and $C_p^*(X)$ contain complemented copies of the space $(c_0)_p$, as well as that for a given compact space $K$ the Banach space $C(K)$ does not have the Grothendieck property, and hence to prove Corollaries \ref{cor:corollary_C}--\ref{cor:corollary_F} from Introduction.
+We will need here two Important Results: \begin{enumerate}[({I}R.1)] \item if $X$ is an infinite space, then the space $C_p(X)$ (resp. $C_p^*(X)$) contains a complemented copy of $(c_0)_p$ if and only if $X$ has the JNP (resp. the BJNP) (see \cite[Theorem 1]{BKS1} and \cite[Theorem 4.4]{KMSZ}), and \item if $K$ is an infinite compact space, then the space $C(K)$ does not have the $\ell_1$-Grothendieck property if and only if $K$ has the JNP (see \cite[Theorem 4.1]{KSZgroth}). \end{enumerate} Recall that the $\ell_1$-Grothendieck property is a natural weakening of the Grothendieck property, which can be described as follows: for a compact space $K$, the space $C(K)$ has \textit{the $\ell_1$-Grothendieck property} if, for every sequence $\seqn{\mu_n}$ of finitely supported Radon measures on $K$ such that $\mu_n(f)\to 0$ for every $f\in C(K)$, we also have $\mu_n(B)\to0$ for every Borel subset $B\sub K$.
+Obviously, the lack of the $\ell_1$-Grothendieck property implies the lack of the Grothendieck property, but the converse is false (see \cite[Section 5]{KSZgroth}).